Luke-Herring/CTF-Notes/Misc/Metasploit.md

 -- Stagers	Responsible for setting up a connection channel between Metasploit and the target system -- Stages	This will allow you to use larger sized payloads.

+				Meterpreter
+-- Run in RAM this aims to avoid antivirus

 				Tools
 -- Stand-alone tools that will help vulnerability research, vulnerability assessment, or penetration testing.
 Some of these tools are msfvenom, pattern_create and pattern_offset.